Will you find magic in a cup of tea?

 Want to explore tea?

 I use herbal teas with my clients - it's soothing to the mind and the body.
 My goal is to create a medicine for you that not only helps you find better health, but also to be more productive, more active, and more at peace in your own mind.
 I'd love to make a blend for you.
-Schedule a free call or chat and let's talk about it.
+Send me a note and let's talk about it.